This factsheet was last updated in June 2014.

-The term flexible working describes a type of working arrangement which gives some degree of flexibility on how long, where and when employees work.
-The flexibility can be in terms of working time, working location and the pattern of working.
+The term ‘flexible working’ describes a type of working arrangement which gives some degree of flexibility on how long, where, when and at what times employees work.
+The flexibility can be in terms of working time, working location or the pattern of working.

 Flexible working practices include:

 Part-time working: work is generally considered part-time when employers are contracted to work anything less than full-time hours.

 Term-time working: a worker remains on a permanent contract but can take paid/unpaid leave during school holidays.

 Job-sharing: a form of part-time working where two (or occasionally more) people share the responsibility for a job between them.